Headphones: Telephone headsets

-Telephone headsets connect to a fixed-line telephone system.
+Telephone headsets connect to a landline telephone system.
 A telephone headset functions by replacing the handset of a telephone.
 Headsets for standard corded telephones are fitted with a standard 4P4C commonly called an RJ-9 connector.
 Headsets are also available with 2.5 mm jack sockets for many DECT phones and other applications.
-Cordless bluetooth headsets are available, and often used with mobile telephones.
+Cordless Bluetooth headsets are available and are often used with mobile telephones.
 Headsets are widely used for telephone-intensive jobs, in particular by call centre workers.
 They are also used by anyone wishing to hold telephone conversations with both hands free.

-For older models of telephones, the headset microphone impedance is different from that of the original handset, requiring a telephone amplifier for the telephone headset.
-A telephone amplifier provides basic pin-alignment similar to a telephone headset adaptor, but it also offers sound amplification for the microphone as well as the loudspeakers.
-Most models of telephone amplifiers offer volume control for loudspeaker as well as microphone, mute function and switching between headset and handset.
+For older models of telephones, the headset microphone impedance is typically different from that of the original handset, requiring an impedance-matching telephone amplifier for the telephone headset.
+The amplifier is pin compatible with a telephone headset and offers sound amplification for the microphone as well as the loudspeakers.
+Most models of telephone amplifiers offer volume control for the loudspeaker as well as the microphone, a mute function and switching between headset and handset.
 Telephone amplifiers are powered by batteries or AC adaptors.